ryanbruzan/drip-calculator/README.md

 # 📈 DRIP Calculator

-This is a micro app designed to help you plan your financial future.
+This project is an open-source micro app designed to help you plan your financial future.
 Add your growth stocks or dividend stocks to project your future balances and track your progress along the way.

 Your information is never stored on our servers.
 All data is stored locally via `localStorage` and is accessible via your console.